Liberty Station, San Diego: Retail

-Promenade
+Arts district

-The NTC Promenade is a group of historic buildings being renovated for the display of arts, science, culture, and technology.
+Arts District Liberty Station is a group of historic buildings being renovated for the display of arts, science, culture, and technology.
+The arts district was established in 2000 as a 501c3 nonprofit organization to enrich the lives of San Diegans, by renovating 26 historic buildings and creating, facilitating, and operating as a 100-acre creative district.
 It houses theater groups, dance companies, museums, galleries, and classes of many kinds.
-There are also several venues for public and private events, including the former chapel and former mess hall of the Naval Training Center.
-The base's former command center and the former parade ground are also included in the Promenade.
+There are also several venues for public and private events, including the former mess hall of the Naval Training Center.
+The base's former command center and the former parade ground are also included in the ARTS DISTRICT.
 The command center building contains displays about the history of NTC and of Point Loma, and has an adjacent rose garden which was planted by the wife of an early base commander.
 This 28 acre area is operated by the non-profit NTC Foundation.

 The term "promenade" is also used to describe a landscaped linear open-space area that runs the length of the development.

 Educational district

 The educational district of Liberty Station consists of High Tech Village, a group of public charter schools collectively known as High Tech High.
 The campus includes five high schools, two middle schools, and two elementary schools.
 The schools are part of the San Diego City Schools.
 The high school students are allowed to walk to the retail and commercial district during lunch.